-Following a YouGov survey, it is believed that the majority of CBD users in the UK think that the restrictions on Hemp farmers should be loosened.
+A YouGov survey commissioned in 2019 revealed that the majority of CBD users in the UK believe that the restrictions currently placed on hemp farmers should be loosened.

 The restrictions which apply to the process are believed to significantly limit the profitability of the industry.

 “The scale of opportunity for hemp’s numerous industrial applications is considerable and global.
 [There are] major societal and economic benefits possible for the UK.”